Local Government Elections

 Eligibility to vote

 Anyone who is enrolled for House of Assembly elections is eligible to vote.
+Others who can register to vote by completing a form available are:

-• Residents who are not on the State Electoral Roll (for instance non-Australian citizens).
+- Residents who are not on the State Electoral Roll (for instance non-Australian citizens).

-• Non-resident owners or occupiers of property in the Clarence municipal area.
+- Non-resident owners or occupiers of property in the Clarence municipal area.

-• The nominee of a corporate body.
+- The nominee of a corporate body.

 Election Signage

-The Scheme provides an exemption for election signage on the basis that the sign must:
+The scheme provides an exemption for election signage on the basis that the sign must:

-2. Have a maximum area of 1.5m².
+- have a maximum area of 1.5m²

-A person must not publicly display a poster, or sign, relating to the election of a candidate without the written authority of that candidate.
+- A person must not publicly display a poster, or sign, relating to the election of a candidate without the written authority of that candidate.